All the best beaches in Costa Rica are right here on our list. Discover which part of Costa Rica has the best beaches in this article.

 Flamingo Beach is one of the beautiful white sand beaches that you can find within Costa Rica.
 Instead of hotel accommodations and other housing options, you see mansions and luxury condominiums dominating the place.

-Flamingo Beach is definitely an upscale vacation and residence area, enticing selective travellers and retiring locals by its beauty and serenity.
+Flamingo Beach is definitely an upscale vacation and residence area, enticing selective travelers and retiring locals by its beauty and serenity.

 Playa Flamingo is an hour and 15 minutes away from the international airport in Liberia by car.